-Styles where it occurs: Cheddars and Cheddar-types Defect: Consumers sometimes mistake calcium lactate crystals for mold, which results in lost sales.
-Possible causes: Calcium level is beyond saturation point, and precipitates out due to rapid, or excess acid production, free whey in package, or elevated storage temps.
-CLC may be found on young cheeses that have loose packaging and/or have undergone temperature fluctuations.
-Related term: CRYSTALS CARAMEL Definition: An aroma that is reminiscent of cooked sugar and milk.
+BUTTERY 19 CC) BY-NC-ND American Cheese Society Cheese and Dairy Product Lexicon and Glossary Definition: Sweet cream and fresh lactic flavors and aromas that are typically associated with butter.
+Can also refer to texture and mouthfeel of a cheese.
+The term is associated with the chemical diacetyl, produced by some species of lactic acid bacteria.
+Reference point: Butter - both unsalted and salted; butter-flavored popcorn Synonym: Diacetyl Related terms: CREAMY, LACTIC CARAMEL Definition: An aroma that is reminiscent of cooked sugar and milk.
 Reference point: cooked sugar, brown sugar, toasted butter flavor.
-Styles where it occurs: Goudas, Cheddars, Alpine, aged Parmesan styles Related terms: COOKED, HEATED, SCORCHED, SWEET CHECKS/CHECKED See CRACKED, SLITS 10 American Cheese Society Cheese and Dairy Product Lexicon and Glossary CHEESY Definition: In butter, the term cheesy is considered a defect because butter should taste like butter, not cheese.
+Styles where it occurs: Goudas, Cheddars, Alpine, aged Parmesan styles Related terms: COOKED, HEATED, SCORCHED, SWEET CHEESY Definition: In butter, the term cheesy is considered a defect because butter should taste like butter, not cheese.
 Reference Point: Blend softened butter with any shredded or ground cheese to mimic the cheesy defect.
 Styles where it occurs: Butters Attribute/Defect: Interesting cheesy flavors in butter may not be considered objectionable in cultured cream butter, but are a defect in sweet cream butter.
 Possible causes: Contamination with lactic acid bacteria; fermentation of whey not removed during working.
-Related terms: ACID, OLD CREAM/OLD MILK, SOUR, UNCLEAN CHEMICAL See MEDICINAL CLOSED Definition: Closed, as opposed to BLIND, is the term used to describe the ideal body of cheeses that are expected to have no gas formation or openings.
-Cheese is well knit, with no mechanical or gas openings.
-Styles where it occurs: Typically used in evaluating hard cheeses.
-Related terms: BLIND, EYES, OPEN COARSE Definition: This term is used to describe the experience of flavor in butter.
-Sweet cream butter is expected to be delicate.
-Coarse means that the flavor is somewhat harsh or out of balance, but generally high quality.
-Styles where it occurs: The term is most commonly used for high quality butter that is not perfect.
-Attribute/Defect: Coarse is not a serious defect in butter.
+Related terms: ACID, OLD CREAM/OLD MILK, SOUR, UNCLEAN CHEMICAL See MEDICINAL CITRUS Definition: Flavor and aroma characteristic of the taste and smell suggested by citric acid and associated with citrus fruits such as lemon.
+Reference Point:

+Styles where it occurs: Present in many fermented fresh cheeses such as chevre.
+Attribute/Defect: Considered an attribute, it is commonly a more subtle flavor and aroma in cheese and dairy.
+Synonym: